nathanmarz/storm/external/storm-jdbc/README.md

     JdbcMapper simpleJdbcMapper = new SimpleJdbcMapper(columnSchema);
 ```

-### JdbcBolt
+### JdbcInsertBolt
-To use the `JdbcBolt`, you construct an instance of it and specify a configuration key in your storm config that hold the
+To use the `JdbcInsertBolt`, you construct an instance of it and specify a configuration key in your storm config that hold the
 hikari configuration map.
 In addition you must specify the JdbcMapper implementation to covert storm tuple to DB row and
 the table name in which the rows will be inserted.
 You can optionally specify a query timeout seconds param that specifies
 max seconds an insert query can take.
 The default is set to value of topology.message.timeout.secs.You should set this value